Recipes | Baking

 No FODMAP Leafy Green Salad in wooden bowlA Note On Arugula

 For years Monash had reported that arugula contained NO FODMAPs in lab testing.
-During a recent smartphone app update, the statement changed to “only trace amounts”, however, they still often recommend to “eat freely and according to appetite”.
+During a smartphone app update, the statement changed to “only trace amounts”, recommending to “eat freely and according to appetite”.
+Currently the app only shows a Green Light and suggests that low FODMAP servings can go up to 500 g.
+What they do not tell you is that is the largest amount tested; it does mean that more than that contains FODMAPs.
+These updates do not contradict one another.

 We think a little arugula is a great addition to the other no FODMAP greens.
 As always, eat to your own tolerances.